moffzilla/abx-Powershell/README.md

 	handler.psm1

-Here's an extract of the the whole script, please note the Proxy related instructions since vRA is behind a proxy and Powershell needs to load the proxy settings from enviroment
+Here's an extract of the whole script, please note the Proxy related instructions since vRA is behind a proxy and Powershell needs to load the proxy settings from environment
-Also there is not need to indicate to load any modules, this will be done automatically.
+Also there is no need to indicate to load any modules, this will be done automatically.

 /////////handler.psm1/////////////////